 Kean University is committed to establishing and maintaining a diverse campus community.
-Equal opportunity and diversity represent principles which are integrally woven into the University’s mission.
-Kean University is committed to providing equal opportunity in employment and education, as well as equity of conditions for employment and education, to all employees, students and applicants without regard to race, creed, color, national origin, nationality, ancestry, age, sex/gender (including pregnancy), marital status, civil union status, domestic partnership status, familial status, religion, affectional or sexual orientation, gender identity or expression, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States, or disability.
+Equal opportunity and diversity represent principles that are integrally woven into the University’s mission.
+Kean is committed to providing equal opportunity in employment and education, as well as equitable conditions for employment and education, to all employees, students and applicants without regard to race, creed, color, national origin, nationality, ancestry, age, sex/gender (including pregnancy), marital status, civil union status, domestic partnership status, familial status, religion, affectional or sexual orientation, gender identity or expression, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States or disability.
 Sexual harassment is a form of unlawful gender discrimination and will not be tolerated.

 Kean University follows the New Jersey State Policy Prohibiting Discrimination in the Workplace.

 Kean University is committed to ensuring equal opportunity and access to all members of the campus community in accordance with Section 503/504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, as amended.
 The University prohibits discrimination against any student, employee or applicant on the basis of physical or mental disability, or perceived disability.
 Kean University will provide reasonable and appropriate accommodations to enable employees and students to participate in the life of the campus community.
 Individuals with disabilities are responsible for reporting and supplying documentation verifying their disability.
-Student requests for accommodations must be initiated through Ms. Donna Dingle, Office of Disability Services, Downs Hall, Room 122, 908-737-4850.
-Employees should contact Ms. Yreyls Tapanes, Office of Human Resources, Administration Building, 2nd Floor, 908-737-3300.
+Student requests for accommodations must be initiated through the Office of Accessibility Services, firstname.lastname@example.org, Downs Hall, Room 122, (908) 291-3137.
+Employees should contact Ms. Yrelys Tapanes, Office of Human Resources, Administration Building, 2nd Floor, (908) 737-3300.